Dennis-Koch/threadly-streaming/README.md

 }
 ```

-**This approach still has a major robustness issues:** It is not reentrant - This means that multiple execution of the same
+**This approach still has a major robustness issues:** It is not reentrant - This means that multiple executions of the
-method body by the same thread may corrupt the thread-local state.
+same method body by the same thread may corrupt the underlying thread-local state!

 Imagine the following sequence